teyeaddo/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This repo contains various scripts and what they do
+this repo contains various scripts and what they do